Wake Forest beats North Carolina 24-18 in nonconference game

-WINSTON-SALEM, N.C.
-(AP) — Jamie Newman came up with a pair of big plays on a clock-draining fourth-quarter drive, helping Wake Forest hold off North Carolina’s comeback bid for a 24-18 win Friday night.
+The Tar Heels (2-1) had just closed a 21-0 deficit to 21-18 on Sam Howell’s second fourth-quarter touchdown pass with 6:09 left, and the pressure increased when Newman took a sack to set up a second-and-16.

-Newman hit Scotty Washington for a 27-yard gain, then had a 4-yard scramble on third down to keep possession to help the Demon Deacons (3-0) take 5 minutes off the clock and add a field goal to a dwindling lead.
+But Newman hit Scotty Washington for a 27-yard gain over the middle, then followed three plays later with a 4-yard scramble on third down to keep possession.
+That drive ultimately forced the Tar Heels to use all three of their timeouts, though not before Wake Forest had burned 5 minutes and tacked on a field goal.

-“We didn’t finish it the way I’d like us to,” Wake Forest coach Dave Clawson said, “but we made one play at the end.”
+That 12-play, 61-yard drive wasn’t as dramatic as the one Newman led in the opener, ending with winning fourth-down touchdown throw with 1:08 left to beat Utah State.

-UNC (2-1) had a final drive with no timeouts with a chance for a third straight fourth-quarter comeback, but the game ended when Michael Carter didn’t get out of bounds in time on a run to set up a final desperation heave from just across midfield.
+“We stayed calm on the sideline,” Newman said.
+“We didn’t panic.
+We’ve been in those situations before.”

-Wake Forest dominated the first half to lead 21-0, only to see freshman quarterback Sam Howell lead the Tar Heels on two fourth-quarter TD drives to get back in it.
+UNC had a final drive, but the game ended when Michael Carter didn’t get out of bounds in time on a run to set up a final desperation heave from just across midfield.

 “The first half, we didn’t feel like ourselves,” Howell said.
 “Most of that is because of me.
 I didn’t play very well in the first half.
 We just fought as hard as we could in the second half and ended up running out of time.”